CymmyTyler/Group38/README.md

 # Group38

-version-control
-# Something Program
+## Something Program

-## Description

-This Python program is a basic interactive application that fulfills the following requirements:
+This Python program is a interactive project:

-1. It takes a name input.
+- It takes a name input.
-2. It takes some other input.
+- It takes some other input.
-3. It does Something with the other input (in this case, it will have a message).
+- It does Something with the other input (in this case, it will have a message).

 ## How to Use

-1. Open the Jupyter notebook "Group38-Something-code.ipynb."
+1. Open the Jupyter notebook "something-38-code.ipynb."
 2. Run the program by executing the cells.
 3. Enter your name when prompted.
-4. Enter some other input when prompted.
+4. Enter some other input when prompt.
 5. The program will process the input and display a message with the result of Something.

+### Added Functions

+We've extended the program to include:

+1. **Calculate the Length of 'other_input'**:
+   - After entering the 'other_input,' the program calculates the length of the input (number of characters) and displays it.

+2. **Prompt for Another Input**:
+   - You can now enter an additional input when prompted.
+   - The program will process this input and display a message related to the additional input.

 ## Group Members